zejj42/ad-widget/README.md

 - Separation of Concerns: Clear demarcation of responsibilities is maintained.
 For instance, fetching functionalities are distinct from display functionalities.

 - Fallback Mechanisms: The application consistently offers a smooth user experience by providing fallback options for missing or erroneous data.

+## Testing

+The project is built with a strong foundation of extensive unit tests to ensure reliability and robustness.
+Each module's functionality is encapsulated with its own set of tests to maintain the highest standard of quality.
+The tests cover functionality, reliability, and usage scenarios to safeguard against unexpected behavior.

+## Continuous Integration

+The project utilizes GitHub workflow actions to streamline the development process.
+With rules that enforce testing upon each push to the repo, it guarantees consistent code quality and reduces the chances of integration issues, ensuring a smooth deployment process.